MicrosoftDocs/powerbi-docs/articles/powerbi-custom-visuals-add-to-report.md

 ##    Considerations and troubleshooting

 -    In order to enable custom visuals to be supported in export to PowerPoint, or displaying in emails received when a customer subscribes to report pages, they need to be defined as *Certified custom visuals* that have passed the Microsoft custom visual certification process.
-To see the list of *Certified custom visuals* and to learn more about the certification process, see [Certified](powerbi-custom-visuals-register.md)
+To see the list of *Certified custom visuals* and to learn more about the certification process, see [Certified custom visuals](powerbi-custom-visuals-register.md).

 ## Next steps